 Ruins of Herculaneum

-Similar to the aforementioned ancient city of Pompeii, Herculaneum was destroyed in 79 AD when Mount Vesuvius unexpectedly erupted, devastating everything in its path.
-Herculaneum is located further away from the volcano than Pompeii is but was still destroyed largely in the same manner except for a few wooden structures that managed to survive.
+Like the aforementioned ancient city of Pompeii, Herculaneum was destroyed in 79 AD when Mount Vesuvius unexpectedly erupted, devastating everything in its path.
+Although Herculaneum is located further away from the volcano than Pompeii, it was still destroyed largely in the same manner except for a few wooden structures that managed to survive.

 Via Caracciolo e Lungomare di Napoli